explodinggradients/ragas/README.md

 1. **Faithfulness**: measures the information consistency of the generated answer against the given context.
 If any claims are made in the answer that cannot be deduced from context is penalized.
 It is calculated from `answer` and `retrieved context`.

-2. **Context Relevancy**: measures how relevant retrieved contexts are to the question.
+2. **Context Precision**: measures how relevant retrieved contexts are to the question.
 Ideally, the context should only contain information necessary to answer the question.
 The presence of redundant information in the context is penalized.
 It is calculated from `question` and `retrieved context`.

 3. **Context Recall**: measures the recall of the retrieved context using annotated answer as ground truth.
 Annotated answer is taken as proxy for ground truth context.
 It is calculated from `ground truth` and `retrieved context`.